Thévenin's theorem: Calculating the Thévenin equivalent

-The equivalent circuit is a voltage source with voltage V_{th} in series with a resistance R_{th}.
+The Thévenin-equivalent circuit of a linear electrical circuit is a voltage source with voltage V_{th} in series with a resistance R_{th}.

 The Thévenin-equivalent voltage V_{th} is the open-circuit voltage at the output terminals of the original circuit.
 When calculating a Thévenin-equivalent voltage, the voltage divider principle is often useful, by declaring one terminal to be V_{out} and the other terminal to be at the ground point.

 The Thévenin-equivalent resistance R_{Th} is the resistance measured across points A and B "looking back" into the circuit.
 The resistance is measured after replacing all voltage- and current-sources with their internal resistances.
 That means an ideal voltage source is replaced with a short circuit, and an ideal current source is replaced with an open circuit.
 Resistance can then be calculated across the terminals using the formulae for series and parallel circuits.
 This method is valid only for circuits with independent sources.
 If there are dependent sources in the circuit, another method must be used such as connecting a test source across A and B and calculating the voltage across or current through the test source.

 As a mnemonic, the Thevenin replacements for voltage and current sources can be remembered as the sources' values (meaning their voltage or current) are set to zero.
 A zero valued voltage source would create a potential difference of zero volts between its terminals, just like an ideal short circuit would do, with two leads touching; therefore the source is replaced with a short circuit.
 Similarly, a zero valued current source and an open circuit both pass zero current.